Cid Reyes BustosNTT Communication Science Laboratories · NTT Institute for Fundamental Mathematics

 The symmetric quantum Rabi model (QRM) is integrable due to a discrete $\mathbb{Z}_2$-symmetry of the Hamiltonian.
 This symmetry is generated by a known involution operator, measuring the parity of the eigenfunctions.
 An experimentally relevant modification of the QRM, the asymmetric (or biased) quantum Rabi model (AQRM) is no longer invariant unde...

-In this paper we give the explicit formula for the heat kernel of the asymmetric quantum Rabi model.
-The method used here is an extension of the one recently used for the computation of the heat kernel of the (symmetric) quantum Rabi model.
-In addition, we present several results derived from the heat kernel formula, including formulas for the part...
+In this paper we derive an explicit formula for the heat kernel of the asymmetric quantum Rabi model (AQRM), a symmetry breaking generalization of the quantum Rabi model (QRM).
+The method described here is an extension of the recently developed one for the heat kernel of the QRM based on the Trotter-Kato formula.
+In particular, the method is not ba...

 The quantum Rabi model (QRM) is widely regarded as one of the fundamental models of quantum optics.
 One of its generalizations is the asymmetric quantum Rabi model (AQRM), obtained by introducing a symmetry-breaking term depending on a parameter 𝜀∈ℝ to the Hamiltonian of the QRM.
 The AQRM was shown to possess degeneracies in the spectrum for values...